Asadabad, Afghanistan: Soviet Afghan war

-In January 1979, a large guerrilla force, reported by the contemporary press - estimated - at 5,000 strong, attempted to capture the town, which was the headquarters of the Afghan Army's 9th Division.

-In 1985, in the Battle of Maravar Pass the Afghan Mujahideen killed 31 Soviet troops in an ambush.
+In January 1979, an estimated 5,000 members of the Afghan mujahideen attempted to capture the town, which was the headquarters of the Afghan Army's 9th Division.
+In 1985, in the Battle of Maravar Pass the mujahideen killed 31 Soviet troops in an ambush.

-Mujahideen control

-The rebel Mujahideen later took over the town from the Soviets.
-Gulbuddin Hekmatyar's Hizb-e-Islami, one of the Peshawar Seven groups, had heavy influence in the area.
+The mujahideen later took control of the town from the Soviet forces.
+Gulbuddin Hekmatyar's Hezbi Islami had heavy influence in the area.
 Osama bin Laden also spent time in Asadabad.

-On 20 April 1991, the marketplace of Asadabad was hit by two Scud missiles, that killed 300 and wounded 500 inhabitants.
+On 20 April 1991, the marketplace of Asadabad was hit by two Scud missiles, which killed 300 and wounded 500 inhabitants.
 Though the exact toll is unknown, these attacks resulted in heavy civilian casualties.
-The explosions destroyed the headquarters of Islamic leader Jamil al-Rahman, and killed a number of his followers.
+The explosions destroyed the headquarters of Jamil al-Rahman and killed a number of his followers.

-2001-2021 war
+21st century

 In 2001 the war on terror began with the invasion of Afghanistan, including Kunar Province.
 Forward Operating Base Camp Wright was set up a few kilometres south of Asadabad.
-According to an Army article, the camp was originally built by the Soviets.

-The city was captured by the Taliban on 14 August 2021, as part of the wider 2021 Taliban offensive.
+According to an article, the camp was originally built by the Soviets.
+Asadabad was captured by the Taliban on 14 August 2021, as part of the wider 2021 Taliban offensive.
+On April 28, 2026, Pakistan bombed a university in Asadabad killing 7 civilians and injuring 75 civilians.

+Geography

+Asadabad is a city in eastern Afghanistan.
+It is located within a valley at the confluence of the Pech River and Kunar River, between two mountain ridgelines running along both sides of the valley from northeast to southwest.
+It is in Afghanistan's Hindu Kush mountains about 13 km northwest of the Durand Line (Afghanistan-Pakistan border) and 80 km northeast of Jalalabad in Nangarhar Province.

+Asadabad is administratively divided into 7 city districts (nahias), covering a land area of 92 km2 or (9245 ha).